Towards Logarithmic GLSM: The r-spin case: Introduction

-This conjecture is very similar to a conjectural expression by Pixton for the so-called double-ramification (DR) cycles that was proved by Pandharipande, Pixton, and the second and fifth authors (see~\cite{PPZ16P}).
+This conjecture is very similar to a conjectural expression by Pixton for the double ramification (DR) cycles that was proved by Pandharipande, Pixton, Zvonkine, and the second author (see~\cite{PPZ16P}).
 The main tool of their proof is the virtual localization formula of Graber and Pandharipande (see~\cite{GrPa99}).

-In order to prove the new conjecture of~\cite{PPZ16P}, the second author built a localization formula by analogy with the proof of the expression of DR cycles.
+In order to prove the new conjecture of~\cite{PPZ16P}, the second author built a (conjectural) localization formula by analogy with the proof of the expression of DR cycles.
 In this conjectural localization formula, the role of DR cycles is replaced by cycles of effective $r$-spin structures.
 The second author checked the consistency of this formula by various computations in low genera.

 From this point, our main problem was to construct the space where the conjectural localization formula should hold.
 The effort to pin down the geometry underlining this formula led to use the machinery of log geometry in this article.
-In work in progress \cite{CJRSZ18P2}, we prove the localization formula and show that it implies \cite[Conjecture~A.1]{PPZ16P}.
+In work in progress \cite{CJR20P, CJR21P}, the first three authors, will prove a general localization formula for log GLSM, and in \cite{CJRSZ20P}, with Pandharipande, Pixton, Schmitt and Zvonkine, we will show that it implies \cite[Conjecture~A.1]{PPZ16P}.